shahnewaz469/TableViewConfigurator/README.md

 #### ModelRowConfiguration

 A `ModelRowConfiguration` represents a group of rows that are defined by an array of some model object.
 It has all the same configuration options as `ConstantRowConfiguration` but closure callbacks you define will take an additional `model` parameter that represents the model associated with the actual row in question.
 Additionally, it's constructor requires two generic type parameters.
-The first is an implementation of `ModelConfigurableTableViewCell` and the second is a plain old Swift model object.
+The first is an implementation of `ModelConfigurableTableViewCell` and the second is any Swift type you wish (e.g., a "model" object, a tuple, a Bool, etc.).
+It's constructor can also be passed a function that returns an up-to-date model array.
+This is useful in dynamic UIs.

 ```swift
 class PersonCell: UITableViewCell, ModelConfigurableTableViewCell {